Understanding Data Inequality

 Examples

-Lack of adherence to the Web Content Accessibility Guidelines is a primary culprit here.
-Lack of data access most often manifests through inaccessible checkout procedures, web forms, and other digital experiences that require user input.
+Ignoring Web Content Accessibility Guidelines plays a primary role.
+Reduced data access most often manifests through inaccessible checkout procedures, web forms, and other digital experiences that require user input.

-However, there are other examples as well.
-For instance, companies not disclosing energy use or emissions data makes meaningful Scope 3 emissions reporting next to impossible.
+However, other examples exist as well.
+For instance, companies sometimes don’t disclose energy use or emissions data.
+This makes meaningful Scope 3 emissions reporting next to impossible.

 Author photo and book cover image for Naomi Klein's 'Doppelganger: A Trip Into the Mirror World'